 To access renders of your design on the variety of products we carry at Spoonflower, select a design from your Design Library, then click View All Products from the left-side menu.
 From there, right-click any render to save it to your desktop.

 Insider Tip: Did you know you can download a small, medium or large file?
-Just right-click the render you want to open in a new tab.
-Look for /m/ in the file string and change it to /s/ for a smaller image or /l/ for a larger image and voila!
+Go to your all products page for your design and right-click the product render you want and click “Open Image in New Tab”.
+Look for /m/ in the URL in the new tab and change the /m/ (medium) to /s/ for small or /l/ for large and voila!
 You’ve adjusted the size of the image.

 See how three Spoonflower artists are using promotional overlays to promote their designs on Instagram.